By Lewis Loflin

 betsy@storytellingcenter.net

-It seems the Storytelling Center was being floated on $3-$4 in bad debt and government money.
-Here is a partial list of suckers that got involved in this boondoggle; $700,000 owed to banks and a credit card company; over $100,000 owed to a graphic design business; and about $170,000 owed to the National Storytelling Network.
+The Storytelling Center was being floated on **$3–$4 million in bad debt**, as well as government funding.
+Here is a partial list of creditors involved in this financial misstep: $700,000 owed to banks and a credit card company; over $100,000 owed to a graphic design business; and approximately $170,000 owed to the National Storytelling Network (NSN).

-"A business is generally going to consider a chapter 11 if they think they can become profitable or viable ongoing operation.
-For me personally it would seem to be a fairly significant amount of debt, but you need to compare that and balance it out against their assets."
-(BHC January 2011)
+Panicked creditors quickly reacted.
+Bank of America secured a lien on proceeds from the Center's gift shop in January.
+However, Stephen Duncan of Hunter, Smith & Davis offered some optimism, stating in *BHC* (January 2011): "A business is generally going to consider a Chapter 11 if they think they can become a profitable or viable ongoing operation.
+For me personally, it would seem to be a fairly significant amount of debt, but you need to compare that and balance it out against their assets."